appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/README.md

 helm repo update
 ```

-2\.
-Install the chart with the <mark>`appsmith`</mark> release.
+2. Install the chart with the <mark>`appsmith`</mark> release.

 ```
 helm install appsmith/appsmith --generate-name
 ```

-The command deploys the Appsmith application on the Kubernetes cluster in the default configuration.
-The [Parameters](https://github.com/appsmithorg/appsmith/tree/release/deploy/helm#paramters) section lists the configurable parameters during installation.
+The command deploys the Appsmith application on the Kubernetes cluster with the default configuration.
+The [parameters](https://github.com/appsmithorg/appsmith/tree/release/deploy/helm#paramters) section lists the configurable parameters during installation.

-### Uninstalling the Chart
+### Uninstalling the chart

 To uninstall the <mark>`appsmith`</mark> release: